WHO ELECTS THE PRIME MINISTER OF INDIA?

 Introduction

-India is a Sovereign Socialist Secular Democratic Republic and has a Parliamentary form of government.
+India is a Sovereign Socialist Secular Democratic Republic with a Parliamentary form of government.
 The government is federal in structure with unitary features.
 India is the largest democracy in the world.

 Who elects the Prime Minister of India?

-Unlike the Presidents of a few world democracies, the Prime Minister of India is not directly elected in an election.
-After the completion of the parliamentary (Lok Sabha) elections and after the results of all parliamentary constituencies are declared, the Election Commission of India constitutes the new Lok Sabha by notifying the names of the elected members and their political affiliations in the Official Gazette.
+The Prime Minister of India is not directly elected in an election.
+The Election Commission of India (ECI) administers and oversees the parliamentary (Lok Sabha) elections.
+Once the results are declared, the ECI constitutes the new Lok Sabha by notifying the Official Gazette.
+The Gazette notification includes the names of the elected members and their political affiliations.

-The President verifies the claim submitted by the majority leader of the Lok Sabha and appoints him/her as the Prime Minister and invites him/her to form the Council of Ministers (Government).
+The President verifies the claim submitted by the majority leader of the Lok Sabha.
+Consequently, the president appoints him/her as the Prime Minister and invites to form the Government.

-So, we can say, the Members of Parliament (Lok Sabha) of the majority party or group elect their leader, and the President, after due verification, will appoint the leader of the majority party/group as the Prime Minister.
+To summarize, firstly the MPs of the majority party or group elect their leader.
+Secondly, the President, after due verification, will appoint the leader of the majority party/group as the Prime Minister.

-During the parliamentary election for the Lok Sabha, a political party/group can fight the election by projecting their Prime Minister candidate, or they may say that their leader will be elected after the outcome of the election.
+During the parliamentary election for the Lok Sabha, a political party/group can fight the election by projecting their Prime Minister candidate.
+Alternatively, they may say that their leader will be elected after the election.

-The Prime Minister has to be a member of either Lok Sabha or Rajya Sabha at the time of appointment, and if not, he/she should become a member within a maximum period of six months.
+The Prime Minister has to be a member of either Lok Sabha or Rajya Sabha at the time of appointment.
+If not, he/she should become a member within a maximum period of six months.

 There is no restriction on the number of terms a person can hold the office of the Prime Minister of India.